 Studies have shown that barley helps lower cholesterol and regulate blood sugar levels in the body long after the meal.
 It is also high in protein, fibre, essential vitamins and minerals, thus having barley for breakfast as you would oats or cereal with milk, is actually a very nutritious choice.
+It does contain gluten so it is not suitable for coeliacs or those with gluten allergies.

 - 1 cup water